-- (2) The testimony must be given on oath or affirmation unless: - (a) the person giving the testimony is in a foreign country; and - (b) either: - (i) the law in force in that country does not permit the person to give testimony on oath or affirmation for the purposes of the proceeding; or
+- (2) The testimony must be given on oath or affirmation unless: - (a) the person giving the testimony is in a foreign country; and(b) either: - (i) the law in force in that country does not permit the person to give testimony on oath or affirmation for the purposes of the proceeding; or

-- (ii) the law in force in that country would make it inconvenient for the person to give testimony on oath or affirmation for the purposes of the proceeding; and - (c) the Court or the Judge is satisfied that it is appropriate for the testimony to be given otherwise than on oath or affirmation. - (3) If the testimony is given: - (a) otherwise than on oath or affirmation; and
+- (ii) the law in force in that country would make it inconvenient for the person to give testimony on oath or affirmation for the purposes of the proceeding; and - (c) the Court or the Judge is satisfied that it is appropriate for the testimony to be given otherwise than on oath or affirmation. - (3) If the testimony is given: - (a) otherwise than on oath or affirmation; and - (b) in proceedings where there is not a jury;

-Court or the Judge thinks fit in the circumstances.
+the Court or the Judge is to give the testimony such weight as the Court or the Judge thinks fit in the circumstances.